PsychoLia/PsychoLia/README.md

 <div align="center">
-  My name is Júlia Mateini, I studed one year on FIAP (cybersecurity) and I decided to change to Software engineering.
-Everyday I'm trying to learn more and more in the area that I chose.
-My goals are to be a developer and work with cybersecurity too, take some look at my projects, I think you will like it. <3
+  My name is Júlia Mateini, I studed one year of cybersecurity and I decided to change to Software engineering.
+Everyday I'm trying to learn more and more in the area that I choose, I love to talk to people to learn more and more!
+So if you want you can chat with me on instagram/LinkedIn.
+I want to be a developer and work with cybersecurity too, take some look at my projects, I think you will like it. <3
 </div>
 <div align="center"> <h2> About me </h2> </div>
-<div align="center"> I love music, playing games and studying Dev things.
-Follow me on IG: lady.bonkers </div>
+<div align="center"> I love music, playing games and studying Dev things. </div>
+<div align="center"> Follow me on instagram: lady.bonkers </div>
 <div align="center"> Languages: English, French, Spanish and Portuguese </div>

 <div style="display: inline_block""><br>